usnews/brightspot-cms/docs/documentation/new-page.md

 > `area` - Name of area to render content into.

 > `value` - Value to render.
 This can be Content, ReferentialText, an Iterable or a String.
-Render a Content or Script section using `sections.internalName`

 </div>